BookStackApp/website/content/docs/admin/updates.md

 **API Changes** - As of v21.11 any dates in API responses will be formatted as per ISO-8601, with `2019-12-02T20:01:00.283041Z` reflecting an example of this format.
 You may need to review any of your scripts that utilise dates from API responses.

 **Upload Limit** - System file upload limits are now configured using a `FILE_UPLOAD_SIZE_LIMIT` option in your `.env` file.
 This value is specified as an integer and represents the max upload size in MegaBytes.
 This defaults to 50MB.
-This replaces the old `window.uploadLimit` header option that could be set.
+This replaces the old `window.uploadLimit` HTML head option that could be set.

-**Search Index Changes** - Changes to search indexing and scoring changes were made in this release.
+**Search Index Changes** - Changes to search indexing and scoring were made in this release.
   It's recommended to run `php artisan bookstack:regenerate-search` to ensure a consistent search experience and take advantage of these changes.